kavyakonisa123/Twin_Twitter/README.md

 ## Flask Application with MySQL Database Connection

 This Flask application provides a simple web interface that connects to a MySQL database and includes features such as a login page, user profile, and explore functionality.
-The application is built using Python and the Flask framework.
+The application is built using Python and the Flask framework.The user can post a tweet, comment on his follower's post, like or unlike the tweet, and retweet the tweet . one can view or delete the tweets etc..

 ## Requirements